mrmilu/next-guard/README.md

 # next-guard

+Handle route guards and redirection with ease in your Next.js app. `next-guard` lets you manage all your redirections from a single file.

 ## Example usage

-The package contains a single function that receives an array of redirection rules.
+The package contains a single function that receives an array of redirection rules or `Guard`s.
 This function should be called once, when the website loads for the first time.

 ```javascript